hpcugent/vsc_user_docs/mkdocs/docs/HPC/running_jobs_with_input_output_data.md

     in the node, while on other clusters it will be emulated through another file server.
 In many cases, it will be significantly slower than the cluster scratch as it typically consists of just a single disk.
-Some **drawsbacks** are that the storage can only be accessed on that particular node and that the capacity is often very limited (e.g., 100 GB).
+Some **drawbacks** are that the storage can only be accessed on that particular node and that the capacity is often very limited (e.g., 100 GB).
 The performance will depend a lot on the particular implementation in the cluster.
 In many cases, it will be